 - Audit your COPD patients to see if they have been offered a pulmonary rehabilitation programme.

 - Auditing and monitoring your COPD patients to determine their present activity levels.

 - Advising on diagnosis of the importance of this lifestyle approach for their own well-being.

 Signpost to additional support resources such as British Lung Foundation

-Benefits for GPs and teams: Reduced admissions, drug costs, appointments and visits.
+Benefits for health professionals: Reduced admissions, drug costs, appointments and visits.